How Homeschoolers Must Prepare for the New SAT

 Now, down to specifics.

-Instead of arcane “SAT words” (depreciatory, membranous), the vocabulary definitions on the new exam will be those of words commonly used in college courses, such as synthesis and empirical.
+Instead of arcane “SAT words” (depreciatory, membranous), the vocabulary definitions on the new exam are those of words commonly used in college courses, such as synthesis and empirical.
 Does that mean the vocabulary on the SAT is changed?
 Not really.
 Does that mean preparation should be different?
 Not really.
 Students should still read good books and learn Greek and Latin roots.

-- The essay, required since 2005, will become optional.
+- The essay, required since 2005, became optional.
 Those who choose to write an essay will be asked to read a passage and analyze the ways its author used evidence, reasoning and stylistic elements to build an argument.
 Okay, but I bet you that the best schools will still require it.
 We homeschoolers hope so, because presently homeschoolers are the best writers in the country.
 It is fairly easy to improve a score on the writing portion of the coaching resistant.

-- Math questions will focus on three areas: linear equations; complex equations or functions; and ratios, percentages and proportional reasoning.
+- Math questions focus on three areas: linear equations; complex equations or functions; and ratios, percentages and proportional reasoning.
 Calculators will be permitted on only part of the math section.
 Sweet!
 Sweet!
 Sweet!

 - Every exam will include, in the reading and writing section, source documents from a broad range of disciplines, including science and social studies, and on some questions, students will be asked to select the quotation from the text that supports the answer they have chosen.
 Love it!

-- Every exam will include a reading passage either from one of the nation’s “founding documents,” such as the Declaration of Independence or the Bill of Rights, or from one of the important discussions of such texts, such as the Rev. Dr. Martin Luther King Jr.’s “Letter from Birmingham Jail.”
+- Every exam includes a reading passage either from one of the nation’s “founding documents,” such as the Declaration of Independence or the Bill of Rights, or from one of the important discussions of such texts, such as the Rev. Dr. Martin Luther King Jr.’s “Letter from Birmingham Jail.”
 Well, it is about time!
 No one reads historical documents more than my students!